 Pharmacies must arrange their own appropriate courier services to the receiving laboratory.
-Pharmacies may choose to drop off the specimens themselves so long as they are packaged and shipped in accordance with applicable law, including the Transportation of Dangerous Goods Regulations under the Transportation of Dangerous Goods Act, 1992 (Canada).
+Pharmacies may choose to drop off the specimens themselves so long as they are packaged and shipped in accordance with applicable law, including the Transportation of Dangerous Goods Regulations under the Transportation of Dangerous Goods Regulations under the Transportation of Dangerous Goods Act, 1992 (Canada).
 Failure to comply with the TDG Act and TDG Regulations may lead to fines and/or imprisonment.
-For more information, please visit Transport-transportation of Dangerous Goods Guidelines or connect with a transportation of dangerous goods training provider.
+For more information, please visit Transport Canada's Transportation of Dangerous Goods Guidelines or connect with a transportation of dangerous goods training provider.